 The number of consumers that are making purchases after seeing ads on social is growing.
 In fact, 24% more consumers made a purchase after seeing a paid social ad in the past year than they did in the previous year.

-And businesses are finding success with social ads.
-96% of marketers have placed ad spend on a video and 91% are satisfied with the return of their social video marketing, according to our recent survey.
+Businesses are noticing and investing in this increased success with social ads, with 96% of marketers reporting placing ad spend on a video, and 91% saying they're satisfied with the return of their social video marketing, according to our survey.

 Check out the following tips to get the most out of your social ad campaigns: